Rorschach1989/rorschach1989.github.io/_posts/2018-08-24-logistic_regression.md

     Y = 1_{\left( \langle \beta_0, X\rangle > 0 \right) }
 \end{align}
 $$
-This model is indeed possible in practical, like the label is generated via a stable *rule*, and given $ X_i $s, we don't have additional randomness here.
+This model is indeed possible in practical, like the label is generated via a stable *rule*, and given $$ X_i $$s, we don't have additional randomness here.
 This is a model that is extremely bad for statisticians, since $$ \beta_0 $$ is not identifiable.
 Moreover, even we want to use some joint modeling technique we would find that the corresponding likelihood equations are very uncomfortable to construct.
 Okay, one may say that no one knows *a priori* what the model class would be exactly like, this reminds one of the notion of some kind of *robustness*, however for an unidentifiable model, it would be complicated to establish results about using ordinary techniques to tackle them.
 Now let's stop worrying about the pessimistic side of the model, but some optimistic aspects
 > If we find a $$ \hat{\beta}_n $$ that is (not necessary arbitrarily close to as $$ N $$ grows) close to $$ \beta_0 $$, chances are we are making a classifier with almost $$ 0 $$ classification error

 If the above statement is achievable via some methods, we would be very happy as a practitioner, as long as we're not very much concerned about identifying the value of $$ \beta_0 $$, and this is why we need a *learning-theoretic* explanation of using logistic regression.
-And the answer to the previous case is pleasing: *we could simply use logistic regression to achieve this almost $ 0 $ classification error, with strong theoretical guarantees!*
+And the answer to the previous case is pleasing: *we could simply use logistic regression to achieve this almost $$ 0 $$ classification error, with strong theoretical guarantees!*

 ## A learning model